-My interest is the area of Requirements Engineering, Systems Integration & Software Engineering.
-During my career, I have integrated many services and legacy systems into scalable, customer-facing applications.
-As a certified professional for requirements engineering (Advanced Level), and certified software architect I hold a ‘Black Belt’ in model-based Requirements Engineering.
+I help organisations in the domains of Digital Transformation, Requirements Engineering, Systems Integration & Software Engineering.
+During my career, I have integrated many services and legacy systems into scalable, customer-centric applications.

 My work or work that I have contributed to has been published in peer-reviewed and renowned journals within the respective fields.
-Software systems that I have architected and helped to build are used in production, generating significant revenues.
+Products that I have architected and shipped are used by real customers at scale.

 Skills & Experience